Corn tortilla: Preparation

 In Mexico, particularly in the towns and cities, corn tortillas are often made nowadays by machine and are very thin and uniform, but in many places in the country, they are still made by hand, even when the nixtamal is ground into masa by machine.
 Corn tortillas are customarily served and eaten warm; when cool, they often become rubbery or grainy as the cooked starches stale.
 The largest tortilla producer in the world is the Mexican company Gruma, headquartered in Monterrey.

 Traditionally throughout Mesoamerica from pre-Hispanic times into the mid-20th century, the masa was prepared by women using a mano (a cylinder-shaped stone like a rolling pin) and metate (a stone base with a slightly concave top for holding the corn).
-This method is still used in some places in Mexico.
+This method is still used in some places in Mexico and Central America.

 The wheat flour tortilla was an innovation after wheat was brought to the New World from Spain while this region was the colony of New Spain.
 It is made with an unleavened, water-based dough, pressed and cooked like corn tortillas.
 These tortillas are very similar to the unleavened bread popular in Arab, eastern Mediterranean and southern Asian countries, though thinner and smaller in diameter.
 In China the laobing (烙餅), a thick circular "pancake", is similar to the tortilla.
 The Indian roti, which is made essentially from wheat flour, is another example.

 Tortillas vary in size from about 6 to over 30 cm (2.4 to over 12 in), depending on the region of the country and the dish for which it is intended.
 Among tortilla variants (without being, strictly speaking, tortillas) there are pupusas, pishtones, gorditas, sopes, and tlacoyos.
 They are smaller, thicker versions to which beans, chicharrón, nopales or other ingredients have been added.
 They are customarily cooked on a greased pan.

 In Nicaragua, a type of tortillas called güirilas are also consumed.
 They are made from young white corn.
 Güirilas are thick, sweet and filling.
 They are eaten alone, with cuajada and cream, meat, or accompanying a dish.
 In Argentina, Bolivia and southern Chile, the size of the tortillas is smaller.
 They are generally saltier, made from wheat or corn flour, and roasted in the ashes of a traditional adobe oven.
 This kind of tortilla is called sopaipilla (not to be confused with a puffy frybread of the same name common in the United States).
 In Chile and Argentina, it may also be sweetened after being cooked by boiling in sugar water.

 In commercial production and even in some larger restaurants, automatic machines make tortillas from dough.
 A tortilla seller is, in tlaxcalnamacac [t͡ɬaʃkalnaˈmakak] or tortillero [toɾtiˈʝeɾo].